ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 * This is done with a Vault token that is provided with the `X-Vault-Token` header.

 ???
-* Talk about how most Vault HTTP API calls will require authentication with a Vault token.
+* Most Vault HTTP API calls require authentication with a Vault token.

----
-name: lab-vault-basics-challenge-3
-# 👩‍💻 Lab Challenge 2.3: Use the Vault HTTP API
-* In this lab, you'll use the Vault HTTP API.
-* You'll first check the health of your Vault server.
-* You'll then read your `my-first-secret` secret from Vault.
-* Instructions:
-  * Click the challenge called "The Vault API" in the "Vault Basics" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the challenge, "The Vault API", in the "Vault Basics" track.
+* But you may have noticed the healthcheck endpoint sys/health didn't.
+  * If vault is unhealthy you want to be able to check its health.
+  * This is used by LB to efficiently route traffic.

 ---
 name: chapter-2-review-questions